Pikey Peak Trek

 • Airport transfers pick-up and drop-off.

-• All meals (breakfast, lunch, dinner) during the trek.
+• Three meals a day (breakfast, lunch, dinner) during the trek.

 • All accommodations during the trek.